This post may contain affiliate links. Please see our disclosure policy.

 When you’re willing to bring out the pressure canner, you’re able to do a bit more with home-canned spaghetti sauce.
 Now, you can include things like meat, be it chunks of beef chuck, ground beef, flavorful pork sausage, or any other meat you have on hand.

-With pressure canning, the recipes don’t need to be acidified nearly as much, so vinegar and lemon juice are less common in these recipes (beyond what’s added for flavor).
-A bit of balsamic or red wine goes a long way to bringing a pasta sauce to life, but these recipes don’t contain too much, and they’re not as acidic as the water bath canning recipes.
+With pressure canning, the recipes don’t need to be acidified nearly as much, so vinegar and lemon juice are less common (beyond what’s added for flavor).
+A bit of balsamic or red wine goes a long way toward bringing a pasta sauce to life, but these recipes don’t contain too much, and they’re not as acidic as the water bath canning recipes.

 Spaghetti Sauce without Meat – This basic spaghetti sauce is made with onions, peppers, mushrooms and spices.
 It’s full of flavor, and much less acidic than pasta sauces for water bath canning.
 That’s because it’s designed for pressure canning, so it doesn’t have extra lemon juice added.
 This one comes out much closer to the classic low-acidity spaghetti sauce that most people are used to.
 (From the University of Georgia Extension)